Cover of Wake Up: How to Practice Zen Buddhism

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Wake Up: How to Practice Zen Buddhism:
+The most popular highlights from Wake Up: How to Practice Zen Buddhism, saved by readers on Screvi.

 “In order to shine that light on work, practice involves examining our habits, the ways we approach things.
 It’s like the old story of the three masons working on a cathedral: Asked what he was doing, the first mason muttered, “I’m hammering this stupid rock, and I can’t wait ’til 5 when I can go home.”
 The second mason, asked the same question, sighed with overwhelming boredom and said, “Well, I’m molding this block of rock so that it can be used with others to construct a wall.
 It’s not bad work, but it’s just the same exact thing, day after day.”
 The third, with a lively spark in his eye, responded, “Well, kind sir, as you can see, I am building a Sacred Temple!”